inex/IXP-Manager/.github/SECURITY.md

 Please contact us by email at [security@ixpmanager.org](mailto:security@ixpmanager.org) to report security issues or discuss security concerns.
 All security vulnerabilities will be promptly addressed.
 You can also [submit security issues securely via GitHub here](https://github.com/inex/IXP-Manager/security/advisories/new).

+If you need to share sensitive information, you can encrypt your email using [our PGP key](https://www.ixpmanager.org/security-at-ixpmanager.asc), or email and request another channel such as Signal.

+**What to expect:**

+* We aim to acknowledge receipt of your vulnerability report within 48 hours.
+* We will keep you updated as we triage the issue and establish a timeline for the fix.
+* While we do not offer a financial bug bounty program, we are delighted to offer public acknowledgement (see below).

 ### Confidentiality and Acknowledgements